realityforge/planet_quake/README.md

   * Weapon dropping, using the \drop command will eject current weapon.
 TODO: eject picked-up items, eject ammo, eject active power-up, eject runes, eject persistent power-ups like guard and returns to podium.
   * Anti-gravity boots with \boots command.
   * Flashlight and laser commands.
 TODO: add visual for laser sight like battlefield when you are being targeted right in the eye.
+  * Centered weapon positioning option.
+  * Progressive zooming, can stop at any zoom level.
+  * Rotating doors in maps for UrT support.
+  * Beheading with headshot detection for Railgun only.
+  * Alt weapon fire, twice as fast POC.
+  * Cluster grenades.
+TODO: fix when shooting near a wall.
+  * Homing rockets.
+  * Spread-fire power-up.
+  * Server-side instagib gameplay.

   * TODO: infinite haste, how is this different than g_speed?
 Applies to only one player.
 TODO: boots that can climb steep slopes.
 TODO: jump velocity as a part of anti-gravity boots.
+TODO: power-ups cover entire body or just the gun setting from server and client setting.
+TODO: fix botlib to use spawn points as objectives to kill people when spawning, maybe OSP does this?

 ## Coming soon!